 Cats can become aggressive for any number of reasons, and even if the aggressive display only happens occasionally or suddenly, it can seriously impact the relationship that owners have with their cats.
 Have you ever had your cat attack you out of nowhere?!
 It happens to the best of us.
-So, what are some of the types of aggression in cats and how can this aggression be managed?

 In this article we look at the types of aggression that you can find in cats and also provide cat owners with a few tips that will help them manage their feline’s aggression.
 Unfortunately it’s not a one size fits all solution, as most of you may know, all cats have unique personalities and solving their aggression problem may be a slightly different scenario depending on the cat involved.

 What is aggression in cats all about?

 Aggression is a type of behavior exhibited by cats that is meant to warn or threaten other animals or people.
 In short, aggression is one of the ways that cats communicate with others.

 Your cat’s aggression may be in defense of territory or offspring, in an attack stance, or the aggression can be fear-based.
 In some cases, it can take hours or even days before a cat relaxes again after a bout of aggression.
 Felines are very sensitive creatures!

 When a cat is exhibiting aggressive behavior, he may growl, yowl, or hiss at the subject.
 The hair on his neck may stand on end and his tail may appear puffy.

 Most aggressive cats keep their tail on the ground, and while fearful cats tuck their tails under them, others might swish their tails back and forth in a quick manner.